Bioconductor/EuroBioc2017/README.md

 ## Previous meetings

-If you haven't attended any European Bioc meeting before, you can get an idea about the topics and talks by looking at the programmes from the [2016](http://www.scicore.ch/events/eurobioc2016/) and [2015](https://sites.google.com/site/eurobioc2015/) editions.
+If you have not previously attended any European Bioconductor meetings, you can get an idea about the topics and talks by looking at the programmes from the [2016](http://www.scicore.ch/events/eurobioc2016/) and [2015](https://sites.google.com/site/eurobioc2015/) editions.